fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

 ## Step 5.4

 If you run your code now, you would see our coin falling!
+Nice. 😁

-Nice 😁.
-Now let's have adorable Glod chase some money 🤑💰💵💶💷 To do that we need to create the logic to check when Glod is colliding with our coin.
-And when that happens, gain a point.
+Now let's have adorable Glod chase some money! 🤑💰💵💶💷

+To do that, we need to create the logic to:

+1. Check when Glod is colliding with our coin.

+2. Gain a point when the collision happens.

 Let's do this step by step.

-First lets create a Score variable and some UI to draw our variable on the screen.
+First, nice and easy, let's create a `.score` variable.
+Remember to initialize this in your main loop setup.

 === "Code Added"